ykray/dev_portfolio/projects/uxi.md

 **UXinsight (UXI)** is a system that tracks & analyzes user experiences (UX), extracting “unseen” insights from user behavior.

-UXI started as an exploratory project into information visualization, however quickly spiraled into a much larger idea—evaluating and improving UX using AI (ie: predicting UX issues and improving interface design by modelling user behavior).
+UXI started as a final project for my Information Visualization course at NYU, however quickly spiraled into a much larger idea—evaluating and improving UX using AI (ie: predicting UX issues and improving interface design by modelling user behavior).

 ### Built with
 - TypeScript